okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 ## Key components of the dashboard

-The rate limits dashboard provides utilization for the endpoint based on a set of statistics and shows multiple views of the data utilization.
+The rate limits dashboard provides use for the endpoint based on a set of statistics and shows multiple views of the data use.

 ![Summary of the key components of the dashboard](/img/RLDashboard4.png "Displays the endpoint's utilization and the multiple views of the data utilization")

 The dashboard helps you to investigate the rate limit or violation issue and to prevent subsequent rate limit issues from occurring.
 To view the most recent data, refresh your screen.
-There may be a slight delay of two to four minutes in obtaining new data, so you should wait a moment before you refresh your screen.
+There may be a slight delay of two to four minutes in obtaining new data.

 ### Overview pane

-The Overview pane provides a summary of the utilization data for the specified endpoint.
+The Overview pane provides a summary of the data use for the specified endpoint.

 ![Summary of the utilization data for an endpoint](/img/RLDashboard5.png "Displays the utilization data for an endpoint with a rate limit violation or warning")

 The following utilization data is displayed:

-* Latest Utilization: The latest utilization for the bucket, which includes the endpoint and its sub-endpoints, as of the specified time.
+* Latest Utilization: The latest use for the bucket, which includes the endpoint and its sub-endpoints, as of the specified time
-* Average Utilization: The average utilization of the bucket within the last 24 hours and the last hour
+* Average Utilization: The average use of the bucket within the last 24 hours and the last hour
-* Downtime: The amount of time that the org has been affected by a rate limit violation on this endpoint
+* Downtime: The amount of time that the org is affected by a rate limit violation on this endpoint
 * Rate Limit: The rate limit for this bucket per minute for your org.
 If the traffic hits the rate limit for your org, the system triggers a rate limit violation.

 ### Rate limit utilization over time pane